Noetherian approximation of algebraic spaces and stacks

 \end{section}

-\begin{section}{Approximation of schemes and stacks} Recall that any stack of approximation type is pseudo-noetherian, Theorem~\tref{T:COMPLETENESS}, and that any stack which is affine over a noetherian stack is pseudo-noetherian, Proposition~\pref{P:pseudo-noetherian-stable-under-strict-app-type}.
+\begin{section}{Approximation of schemes and stacks} Recall that any stack of approximation type is pseudo-noetherian (Theorem~\tref{T:COMPLETENESS}) and that any stack that is affine over a noetherian stack is pseudo-noetherian (Proposition~\ref{P:pseudo-noetherian-stable-under-strict-app-type}).
 Conversely, it is possible that every pseudo-noetherian stack is affine over a noetherian stack.
-Theorem~\tref{T:APPROXIMATION} shows that this is indeed the case for stacks of approximation type.
+In this section, we prove Theorem~\tref{T:APPROXIMATION} and, as a consequence, that stacks of approximation type are indeed affine over noetherian stacks.

 \begin{definition} Let $S$ be a pseudo-noetherian stack and let $X\to S$ be a morphism of stacks.
 An \emph{approximation} of $X$ over $S$ is a finitely presented $S$-stack $X_0$ together with an affine $S$-morphism $X\to X_0$.
-We say that $X/S$ can be approximated if there exists an approximation of $X$ over $S$.
-Let $P$ be a property of morphisms.
-We say that $X/S$ can be $P$-approximated if there exists an approximation $X_0\to S$ with property~$P$. \end{definition}
+We say that $X/S$ can be approximated if there exists an approximation of $X$ over $S$. \end{definition}